delabassee/java-lab/lab3-helidon.md

 }
 ```

-The `getDefaultMessageHandler` simply creates a JSON object and  sends it downstream using the `response.send` method, that's the result of the REST endpoint.
+The `getDefaultMessageHandler` simply creates, using the JSON-P API, a JSON document.
+It then sends it downstream using the `response.send` method, that's the outcome of the REST endpoint.

 ```java
 private void getDefaultMessageHandler(ServerRequest request, ServerResponse response) {